 This post is sponsored by Omaha Steaks.
 Rest assured all opinions are my own.

 Picanha.
-I have been trying to get my hands on this fabulous cut of beef locally for ages.
-I have only had it previously in Brazillian churrasco restaurants where waiters parade around with about 10 different cuts of meat on spit rods and slice it for you right in front of your eyes.
-When cooked rare or medium-rare, this prized Brazillian cut has a smooth mouthfeel and a beefy, robust taste.
+I have tried to get my hands on this fabulous cut of beef locally for ages.
+I have only had it previously in Brazilian churrasco restaurants where waiters parade around with about 10 different cuts of meat on spit rods and slice it for you right in front of your eyes.
+When cooked rare or medium-rare, this prized Brazilian cut has a smooth mouthfeel and a beefy, robust taste.
 The extra flavor the fat cap provides is heavenly.
 It was love at first bite.

 I have to admit, I’ve been jealous of my friends who have been able to easily locally source it in other states.
 One day I called my local butcher who said yes, indeed they had it.
 You can imagine my dismay when he sold me tri-tip instead.
 Now, I love tri-tip but they are not the same thing.
 I’ll discuss that in a minute.